Portugal vs DR Congo World Cup preview: form, odds, tactics

 Have Portugal and DR Congo played before?

-Where to watchWatch Portugal vs DR Congo on Wednesday 17 June at 17:00 and monitor how Portugal's inconsistent form translates against African opposition, while observing whether DR Congo can sustain their recent winning momentum against a European favourite.
+Where to watchWatch Portugal vs DR Congo on Wednesday at 17:00 GMT to see whether Portugal's inconsistent form continues or whether they establish early tournament control against a DR Congo side seeking to replicate their recent winning streak.

 AI-assisted analysis based on pre-match form, head-to-head and odds data.
 Not betting advice.